Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

     ncn-m001# CRED_PASSWORD=foobar
     ```

-2. The following is a convenient way to update the credentials used by CSM services for all previously discovered EX cabinet BMCs to the new global default:
+2. Update the credentials used by CSM services for all previously discovered EX cabinet BMCs to the new global default:
     ```bash
     ncn-m001# \
     REDFISH_ENDPOINTS=$(cray hsm inventory redfishEndpoints list --format json | jq .RedfishEndpoints[].ID -r | sort -V )